 Kerala Becomes First Indian State For Internet As A Basic Human Rights

-The project would also involve the creation of WiFi transmission centres at government offices, public places, libraries, Akshaya centres and Janasevana Kendras.
+The project also includes on establishing free Wi-Fi connections at government offices, public places, libraries, Akshaya center and Janasevana Kendras.

 There are several other countries like Finland, France, Costa Rica, Estonia and Greece where internet access is a basic right of a citizen and now the Kerala state of India will also be joining them.

 This project planned by Kerala government is one of the greatest steps taken by the state to move from one literacy level to another.